xubio/wsl-setup/Readme.md

-## Oohomes rental property financials environment ##

-This repo contains all code to set up a WSL environment for oohomes property financials
+## Oohomes rental property financials environment ## repo contains all code to set up a WSL environment for oohomes property financials

 -------------------------------------------------------------------------------